feraskhemakhem/MatchMaker/README.md

-# MatchMaker v2.6.4
+# MatchMaker v2.6.5

-A discord bot that creates rank-based teams from a pool of players.
+A discord bot that creates balanced teams for team-based video games.

 ### New In This Patch

-In our attempt to update our commands to v14, the elo command gets fixed in v2.6.4.
-The interaction object gets a lot more utilization over args, resulting in more precise and less faulty code.
-Database functionality is also revisited with more functionality added for the sake of the elo command.
+In our continued attempt to update our commands to discord.js v14, the match command gets fixed in v2.6.5.
+A more precise and foolproof implementation comes out of this patch with the use of the interaction class.
+In addition, the formatting of `CHANGELOG.md` is modified to better fit the scope of this function ("Fixed" --> "Removed", since "Fixed" and "Changes" have a large amount of overlap) and functions for created embeds are updated for v14.

 Full details in `CHANGELOG.md`.